Stork-Oracle/stork-external/apps/docs/chain_pusher.md

 ```

 ### Sui Development Setup
 At the time of writing there is no way to generate Go bindings for Sui automatically.
-Manually built contract bindings/utilities can be found in [contract_bindings/sui](../lib/chain_pusher/contract_bindings/sui/stork_sui_contract.go).
+Manually built contract bindings/utilities can be found [here](../lib/chain_pusher/contract_bindings/sui/stork_sui_contract.go).
 ## Deployment

 ### Running on EC2